Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 In computer programming a statement is the smallest standalone element of an imperative programming language that expresses some action to be carried out.
 It is an instruction written in a high-level language that commands the computer to perform a specified action.[1]
 A program written in such a language is formed by a sequence of one or more statements.
 A statement may have internal components (e.g., expressions).

-This entry point accesses to a set of methods returning instances of org.codehaus.groovy.ast.stmt.Statement
+This entry point accesses to a set of methods returning instances of org.codehaus.groovy.ast.stmt.Statement.
+It

 follows the same design as expressions.
 Each method returns an statement.
 For instance, a return statement: